philipptrenz/photo-booth/README.md

 ## Community

-**Please note:**
+**IMPORTANT NOTE:**

+**I'm glad that so many are interested in photo-booth!
+Nevertheless, this is a software development project and not end user software!
+Using photo-booth requires (at least basic) knowledge in software development, such as dealing with Git, JavaScript, Node and Linux.
+My goal here is to jointly improve this project according to the open source philosophy.
+Please understand that I can not provide support if this basic knowledge is missing.**

-Due to personal time constraints, I can no longer answer installation and configuration questions.
-In keeping with the Open Source philosophy, I have set up a mailing list to serve as a platform for exchange between new and experienced users.
+I have set up a mailing list to serve as a platform for exchange between new and experienced users.
 Therefore, I ask that as many as possible participate in the mailing list in order to share experiences as well as to provide assistance.

 Send an empty email to [photo-booth-subscribe@philipptrenz.de](mailto:photo-booth-subscribe@philipptrenz.de) to join the list, then ask your questions to [photo-booth@philipptrenz.de](mailto:photo-booth@philipptrenz.de).